Incorporation Guide

 Limited Liability

-If you start selling something without forming an LLC or corporation, you’re automatically a sole proprietor (or a general partnership, if you’re doing it with more than one person).
+When you start selling something without forming an LLC or corporation, you’re automatically a sole proprietor (or a general partnership, if you’re doing it with more than one person).
 Sole proprietors don’t pay any corporate taxes or pay any filing fees to maintain their business, but they also don’t have any legal separation between themselves and their business.
-In other words, they have no limited liability.
+In other words, they have unlimited liability.
+If disaster strikes and the business folds, the owner’s personal assets like their home, vehicles, and savings might be tapped to repay any outstanding obligations.

 Both LLCs and corporations require filing paperwork, paying filing fees, and other upkeep.
 But they also provide strong liability protections to their owners.
 If your LLC or corporation is sued, and it’s been properly formed and maintained, you won’t have to dip into your own personal assets to settle business debts.